mypiaware/virtual-radar-server-installation/README.md

 `vrs -gui` will start VRS with a GUI as long as the command is executed in a GUI desktop environment.
 If `vrs -gui` is attempted in a command-line environment, VRS will fail to load.

 `vrs -nogui` will start VRS without the GUI.
-VRS will start and operate fine in a command-line interface environment.
+VRS will start and operate fine in a command-line interface environment with this `-nogui` option.
 However, two things should be noted:
-  * To view a GUI webpage interface for the VRS server settings, the [Web Admin](http://www.virtualradarserver.co.uk/Download.aspx#panel-web-admin) plugin should be utilized.
+  * To view a GUI webpage interface for the VRS server settings, the [VRS Web Admin](http://www.virtualradarserver.co.uk/Download.aspx#panel-web-admin) plugin should be utilized.
 The Web Admin username and password may be created with the `vrs -webadmin` command.
-  * If using a SSH client (such as [PuTTY](https://www.putty.org "PuTTY's homepage")), the terminal window will need to remain open.
+  * If using an SSH client (such as [PuTTY](https://www.putty.org "PuTTY's homepage")), the terminal window will need to remain open.
 However, if wanting to close the terminal window, installing a utility such as [screen](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/ "Good screen tutorial") will allow VRS to continue running even if the terminal window is closed.

 `vrs -startbg` will allow the user to quickly and easily start VRS as a background process.
 This can be especially useful if wanting to run VRS in a command-line environment and not wanting to bother with running a program such as [screen](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/ "Good screen tutorial"). `vrs -stopbg` will stop VRS only if it has already been started as a background process.
-Please read the same notes above for the `vrs -nogui` command on how to access the settings for VRS if VRS is chosen to be ran as a background process.
+Just as with the `vrs -nogui` command, the [VRS Web Admin](http://www.virtualradarserver.co.uk/Download.aspx#panel-web-admin) will need to be used to access all the VRS settings.

 `vrs -enable` will enable VRS to start at every system boot as a background process. `vrs -disable` will prevent VRS from starting at every system boot.

 `vrs -webadmin` will allow the user to create a username & password for accessing the VRS Web Admin webpage.
 Note that this will also start VRS without a GUI.
-If not wanting VRS to run, the user will simply need to wait until VRS has completely started and press `Q ` to quit VRS.
+If not wanting VRS to run, the user will simply need to wait until VRS has completely started and then press `Q ` to quit VRS.

 `vrs -log` will show the log of the previous instances of VRS running as a background process.
 The log will only show the records of the previous instances of VRS running as a background process.
 This includes any instance of VRS that may have started at system boot if the `vrs -enable` command was used to start VRS at every system boot.